PoncinMatthieu/DIY-Boffer/first_boffer_shield.md

 ![image](/img/shield/IMG_3088.jpg)

 ## Pading
-Now this is already a very nice looking shield in my opinion, but sadly we have put put in all this padding.
+Now this is already a very nice looking shield in my opinion, but sadly we have to put in all this padding.

 Around the edges with isolation pipe, this one cost 2.5€ pieces from Bauhaus, and I used 3.
 ![image](/img/shield/IMG_3089.jpg)